Musicians Highly Overestimate How Many Scales There Are In Music.

-In my family: we share 4 birthdays in 2 consecutive days.
+In my family: we share 4 birthdays on 2 consecutive days.

-My dad and I have our birthday the 14th of June, my mom and my son have their birthday the 15th of June.
+My dad and I have our birthday on the 14th of June, my mom and my son have their birthday on the 15th of June.

 Even that is mathematically probably really not as improbable as one might think.